aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result= compare_first_characters(data, "id", "name", 2)

-This is the function that we are using: compare_first_characters(data, "id", "name", 2).
-The inputs are the dataset,the column names and the number of characters we want to compare.
+This is the function used in this example: compare_first_characters(data, "id", "name", 2).
+The inputs are the dataset,the column names and the number of characters.

 3. Check First Characters using Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This rule does three checks.
 It checks if the first characters are the same, if the have same prefix and if the values are Nan or none.

-1) In are first example we provide a dummy dataset with two columns, id and name
+1) A dummy dataset with two columns, id and name is provided

  .. code-block:: python